PROPERTY TAX NOTICES 2017

 Q: What taxes do I pay for the Village of Lions Bay?

-A: General property tax, fire protection levy and parcel taxes for water and sewer.
+A: General property tax and parcel taxes for water and sewer.

 Q: What taxes do I pay for other tax authorities?